-Annual and perennial bedding plants, flowering and foliage plants, and seedlings in beds, flats or pots may be sprayed with fungicides containing thiophanate-methyl, copper sulfate pentahydrate or neem oil (clarified hydrophobic extract).
+Annual and perennial bedding plants, flowering and foliage plants, and seedlings in beds, flats or pots may be sprayed with fungicides containing thiophanate-methyl, copper fungicides or neem oil (clarified hydrophobic extract).
+However, neem oil is a rather weak fungicide.
 Caution is recommended, however, especially with the new bedding plants developed in the past 10 years.
 It is best to test the fungicide on a few plants first before treating all of them.
 Check the label on the chemical to determine what is recommended for specific plants.

 Snap and green beans infected by gray mold can be sprayed with fungicides containing chlorothalonil.
 In problem areas, start spraying at early bloom and continue to apply once a week.
 Wait a minimum of seven days between the last fungicide application and harvest.

 Tomato plants infected by the gray mold fungus have light tan or gray spots that are covered with a brown mold on the upper leaf surface.
 Fungicides

 for the home garden that contain chlorothalonil can be used in problem areas.